Meeting the sleep needs of our children is so challenging these days.

 - Save the fun activities for the “down” days in your home.

 - Try spending some time together in the morning, rather than late in the evening.
-First think in the morning, everyone is well rested, and it’s always a wonderful way to start the day for the whole family.
+First thing in the morning, everyone is well rested, and it’s a nice way to start the day for the whole family.

 - My advice during work/school days is to get the right amount of sleep, feel your best and then each moment is ultimately more meaningful and memorable.

 I know this isn’t always easy.
-As a working mom, I often struggle with letting a night “go” so my children can get the sleep they, even though I only saw them an hour that evening.
+As a working mom, I often struggle the same things.
 Sometimes it’s possible, sometimes it’s not possible; all you can do is try your best!
 We’re all in this together!